ihsanfau17/ihsanfau17/README.md

 - 👋 Hi, I’m @ihsanfau17
-- 👀 I’m interested in Bioinformatics especially for NGS analysis
+- 👀 Current project in machine learning for supply chain analysis and inventory management (and other business area also)
-- 💞️ I’m looking to collaborate on NGS and ONT workflow analysis
+- 👀 Has previous experience in handling data analytics for bioinformatics, especially for NGS analysis
 - 📫 How to reach me ihsanfau17@gmail.com

 <!---